macloo/python-adv-web-apps/docs/scraping.rst

 Many programming languages include objects as a data type.
 Python does, JavaScript does, etc. An *object* is an even more powerful and complex data type than an *array* (JavaScript) or a *list* (Python) and can contain many other data types in a structured format.

-When you extract information from an *object* with a BeautifulSoup command, sometimes you get a simple string, and sometimes you get a Python *list* (similar to an *array* in JavaScript).
-The way you treat that extracted information will be **different** depending on whether it is a string (*one* item) or a list (usually *more than one* item).
+When you extract information from an *object* with a BeautifulSoup command, sometimes you get a single **tag object,** and sometimes you get a Python *list* (similar to an *array* in JavaScript) of tag objects.
+The way you treat that extracted information will be **different** depending on whether it is *one* item or a list (usually, but not always, containing *more than one* item).

 That last paragraph is **REALLY IMPORTANT,** so read it again.